top of page

 July 15–18

+Commiserate and collaborate with real human artists doing real design and illustration.
 The Illustration Conference brings the illustration and graphic arts communities together for four full days of impact, insight, information and inspiration.
-ICON is a nonprofit organization run by a board of volunteer illustrators, art directors and educators.
-It is produced "of, by and for" the community in service to the greater creative industry.
 Get tickets here.

 Wendy Q. Recommends: